 Minimum Order Quantity (MOQ)

-A supplier needs to manufacture a certain number of pieces before he can make a worthwhile profit.
-The raw material and component suppliers also impose MOQ requirements on your supplier, since they also need to provide a certain amount of products to your supplier in order to reach profitability.
+A supplier needs to manufacture a certain number of units before he can make a worthwhile profit.
+The raw materials and component suppliers also impose MOQ requirements on your supplier, since they also need to provide a certain amount of products to your supplier in order to reach profitability.
 This translates into the MOQ.
 If you can’t reach it, the supplier won’t do business with you.

-Alibaba: The suppliers tends to have rather high MOQ requirements.
-The reason is that they don’t keep products in stock and need to purchase a minimum quantity from their sub suppliers.
+Alibaba: Suppliers tend to have rather high MOQ requirements.
+The reason is that they don’t keep products in stock and need to purchase a minimum quantity from their suppliers.
 They also need to manufacture a minimum quantity of products in order to make a profit.
-Many consumer products, such as wristwatches, can easily have MOQ requirements on 300 pieces and above.
-An MOQ requirement is usually valid for a specific product, so if you want to order two different products you need order 2 x MOQ requirement.
+Many consumer products, such as wristwatches, can easily have MOQ requirements of 300 units or greater.
+An MOQ requirement is usually valid for a specific product, so if you want to order two different products, you need to order 2 x the MOQ requirement.
 This is often too much for small businesses that don’t have fairly large sales volumes.

-Aliexpress: Most suppliers here can offer an MOQ from 10 pcs and above.
-The simple reason is that Aliexpress suppliers can split up a larger quantity between many small buyers.
-This eliminates the issue of reaching a high MOQ requirement, but will of course affect the prices.
+Aliexpress: Most suppliers here offer an MOQ starting at 10 units and greater.
+The simple reason is that AliExpress suppliers can split up a larger quantity between many small buyers.
+This eliminates the issue of reaching a high MOQ requirement, but will of course affect prices.

-The price paid for a product are based on two main factors: its quality standard and the quantity you buy.
-The approach an importer should have to pricing is very different when comparing the two portals Alibaba and Aliexpress.
+The price paid for a product is based on two main factors: its quality standards and the quantity you buy.
+The approach an importer should have with regards to pricing is very different when comparing the Alibaba and Aliexpress portals.

-Alibaba: There are no fixed prices but everything is quoted from scratch to a various degree.
-You send your product specifications (colors, dimensions, materials, certification requirements etc.), the delivery terms and the quantity you want to buy; then the supplier gets back to you with a price.
-A wristwatch can anything from US$2 to US$200, the pricing is a question of which quality standard you require.
+Alibaba: There are no fixed prices, but everything is quoted from scratch to a various degrees.
+You send your product specifications (colors, dimensions, materials, certification requirements, etc.), the delivery terms, and the quantity you want to buy; then the supplier gets back to you with a price.
+A wristwatch can cost anything from $2 to $200 USD; the pricing is a question of what quality standards you require.

-Assuming that you can reach the suppliers MOQ requirements you will also enjoy lower prices compared to if you are ordering a 10 to 20 pcs at a time from Aliexpress suppliers.
+Assuming that you can reach the supplier’s MOQ requirements, you will also enjoy lower prices compared to if you are ordering 10 to 20 units at a time from AliExpress suppliers.

-Aliexpress: The supplier lists a product, and they list prices for different quantities.
+Aliexpress: The supplier lists a product and prices for different quantities.
 It’s usually not up for negotiation.
-Prices on Aliexpress are higher compared to if you would order a larger quantity from an Alibaba supplier.
+Prices on Aliexpress are higher compared to larger quantity orders from an Alibaba supplier.

 Custom designed and branded products

-Alibaba: Most suppliers can offer custom design and logo print.
+Alibaba: Most suppliers can offer custom designs and logo printing.
 However, developing a new product from scratch is not easy and you’ll need to have very well-drafted product specifications and graphical material at hand.
-This includes, but is not limited to, material specifications, components, Pantone colours, product packaging design, product body artwork and logo design.
+This includes, but is not limited to, material specifications, components, Pantone colors, product packaging designs, product body artwork, and logo designs.

 Aliexpress: Products on Aliexpress are already manufactured and waiting for a buyer.
-It’s not possible to send back a few pieces to the factory to modify their design or print a logo.
-Thus, Aliexpress is not the right choice if you’re looking for custom designed or branded products.
+It’s not possible to send back a few units to the factory to modify their design or print a logo.
+Therefore, Aliexpress is not the right choice if you’re looking for custom-designed or branded products.

-Certain products such as electronics, toys, plastics and food require product standard compliance.
+Most of the products, for instance, electronics, toys, plastics, and food require product standard compliance in most of the markets.
 Different countries (USA, Canada) and markets (EU) have different product standard certificates.
 Many importers assume that exporting suppliers are compliant by default, but this is completely wrong.
-Importing products that are non-compliant is illegal can result in having your shipment confiscated, so you better take this part seriously.
+Importing products that are non-compliant is illegal and can result in having your shipment confiscated, so you better take this part seriously.
 Below is a list of different product certificates:

 - Electronics: CE, RoHS, EMC Class A and B